wagdav/thewagner.net/content/2025-02-15-Six-months-of-CDK.markdown

 proposed default values —, then I watched the instance booting.
 I traced the details of the running instance to other resources to understand how they interact.
-This way I learned that running a single virtual machine instance requires an machine image, a launch template, a volume, a network, and a bunch of permissions.
+This way I learned that running a single virtual machine instance requires a machine image, a launch template, a volume, a network, and a bunch of permissions.

 While I appreciate the interactive and visual nature of the web console,